vara11/mbd-bidw/Session 06/README.md

   - Download Java SE Development Kit 8u162 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
   - Install JAVA following the steps of the installer.

+### Are there other open source data integration options?

+Yes.
+Some of them:

+ - [Apache Camel](https://camel.apache.org): an open source Java integration framework that enables integration of different applications using multiple protocols and technologies.
+It is a rule-based routing and mediation engine.
+ - [Apache Kafka](https://kafka.apache.org) - an open source platform written in Scala and Java.
+It provides a unified, high-throughput, low-latency platform for managing real-time data.
+ - [Heka](http://hekad.readthedocs.io) - an open source software system for high performance data gathering, analysis, monitoring and reporting.
+Its main component is a daemon program known as ‘hekad’ that enables the functionality of gathering, converting, evaluating, processing and delivering data.
+ - [Logstash](https://www.elastic.co/products/logstash): an open source data processing pipeline that ingests data from multiple sources simultaneously, transforming the source data and store events into ElasticSearch by default.
+Logstash is part of an ELK stack.
+ - [Pentaho Data Integration](https://sourceforge.net/projects/pentaho/files/): an open source java ETL tool that supports multiple data integration steps.
+ - [Talend Open Studio](https://www.talend.com/products/talend-open-studio/): products provide tools to integrate, cleanse, mask and profile data.
+Talend has a GUI that enables managing a large number of source systems using standard connectors.

 ## References

   - [Hitachi Ventara Pentaho - Documentation](https://help.pentaho.com/Documentation/)